AlexandrosKap/godetia/README.md

 A helper library for the Godot Game Engine.

 Godetia is designed to be a simple base for things that are often needed when creating a video game.
-Things like managing objects in an inventory, parsing configuration files, and other similar things are included in this library.
+Things like managing objects in an inventory and other similar things are included in this library.

 ## 📚 Classes